 ashford_travel_diary

 Discover Bridgend

-Discover the largest designer outlet in Wales and its neighboring attractions, located in what's considered South Wales’ best-kept secret, keep reading to to see why people fall for the charms of Bridgend.
+Discover the largest designer outlet in Wales and its neighbouring attractions.
+Located in what's considered South Wales’ best-kept secret, just 8 miles from the coast, its easy to see why people fall for the charms of Bridgend and it's surrounding area.

+ashford_travel_diary